Blog

 The Watchline path used a local match layer with downstream OpenClaw for matched deliveries.
 In that slice:

-That is the shape we care about.
-The product question is not "can we avoid every model call?"
-It is "can we spend expensive agent work only when the evidence suggests the user would value the interruption?"
+The product question is not "can every model call be avoided?"
+It is "can expensive agent work be reserved for moments where the evidence suggests the user would value the interruption?"

 We also ran a smaller high-positive-density slice: 100 events, 5 watches, 500 labels, 77 positives.
 On a 5-event downstream run, both paths achieved F1 1.0.
 Watchline used fewer source and downstream calls, but more downstream tokens than the baseline.